dbgrandi/danger-prose/README.md

 `ignored_words` - Allows you to add a collection of words to skip in spellchecking. defaults to `[""]` when it's nil.

+`ignore_numbers` - Allows you to specify that you want to ignore reporting numbers as spelling errors.
+Defaults to `false`, switch it to `true` if you wish to ignore numbers.

+`ignore_acronyms` - Allows you to specify that you want to ignore acronyms as spelling errors.
+Defaults to `false`, switch it to `true` if you wish to ignore acronyms.

 #### Methods